Courses

 OrganizerGraduate School of Finance / Aalto University

-InstructorThorsten Beck (Florence School of Banking and Finance and European University Institute)
+InstructorThorsten Beck (European University Institute and Florence School of Banking and Finance)

 DatesAugust 26-28, 2026